CascadeOS/Specifications/README.md

 # Specifications
-This is intended to be a listing of all the specifications used during the construction of CascadeOS.
+This is intended to be a listing of all the specifications (and other useful documents) used during the construction of CascadeOS.

 It is possible for these links or the text regarding versions to become out of date, any problems found don't hesitate to open a PR or raise an issue.